 breakage.

 The most common way to set up a self-testing build is to run a CI server, which is a piece of software that integrates with your version control system to run various automations, such as your automated tests, in response to new commits, branches, and so on.
-There are many CI servers out there, including some solutions that you run yourself, such as Jenkins, TeamCity, Drone, and Argo, and some solutions that are managed services, such as GitHub Actions, CircleCi, and GitLab.
+There are many CI servers out there (full list): some are designed for you to run on your own servers, such as Jenkins and TeamCity; some are designed to run in your Kubernetes clusters, such as Jenkins X and Tekton; and some are designed as managed services, such as CircleCi, GitLab, and GitHub Actions (note that some of these managed services also have offerings that you can host yourself, such as GitHub Enterprise Server).
+Jenkins, one of the oldest CI solutions (it launched under the name Hudson in 2005), used to be the most popular option, but these days, most teams are going with GitLab or GitHub Actions.

 CI servers are such an integral part of continuous integration, that for many developers, the two terms are nearly synonymous.
 This is because a CI server and a good suite of automated tests completely changes how you deliver software: